-Other than the three exceptions listed below, anyone conducting academic or administrative research with human participants (including research where human tissues or cells will be collected or analyzed) must submit proposals to the IRB.
-For IRB purposes, research projects include not only standard faculty research but also class research projects, service-learning projects, student-led independent studies and capstone research, and administrative research.
+With a few exceptions (see pdf below), anyone conducting academic or administrative research with human participants (including research where human tissues or cells will be collected or analyzed) must submit proposals to the IRB.
+For IRB purposes, research projects include not only standard faculty research but also class research projects, student-led independent studies and capstone research, and administrative research.
 Examples of research methodologies include (but are not limited to) experiments, surveys, questionnaires, interviews, participant/informant observations, interventions, and program evaluations.

 The IRB will email the PI a letter describing the results of the review, including reasons for any requested modifications or for denying approval of the project.
-Please do not begin data collection until approval is received.
+Researchers may not begin data collection until approval is received.

-If you have questions about how to complete the form, are unsure of which form to use, or are unsure about whether your project requires submission, please contact either of the chairs of the IRB, Dr. Abby Dings, phone 512-863-1667, email firstname.lastname@example.org or Dr. Kathryn Prater, phone 512-863-1978, email email@example.com.
+If you have questions about how to complete the form or are unsure about whether your project requires submission, please contact either of the chairs of the IRB, Dr. Abby Dings, phone 512-863-1667, email firstname.lastname@example.org or Dr. Kathryn Prater, phone 512-863-1978, email email@example.com.